maneike/maneike/README.md

 👈 That's me.
 My name is **Martin Chełminiak**.
 I go by `maneike` in most online places.

 ## I'm a Junior React and React Native developer.
 I'm a third-year computer science student.
 In the future I would like to become a software architect, but for the time being I am studying and reading literature related to high-performing software engineering and high-quality software development.
-Currently working in a software house called Expansio.

 ## Featured projects:
  - [Guillotine Cutter](https://github.com/maneike/guillotine-cutter) React web application that automatically fits rectangles into one fixed size sheet.